How you could be fined for de-icing your car

 This is because leaving your running engine unattended is an offence known as “idling” and it breaks rule 123 of the UK Highway code, under regulations 98 and 107 of the Road Vehicles (Construction and Use) Regulations 1986.

-The Royal College of Physicians estimate 40,000 deaths a year in the UK are linked to air pollution, with engine idling contributing to this.
+In 2016, the Royal College of Physicians estimated that 40,000 deaths a year in the UK are linked to air pollution.

 The rule does not apply if you are using your own driveway, as it is not a public highway, but drivers are advised to be careful on public roads, where the highway code does apply.